Australians care more about happiness than money

 And how do Australians believe they'll realise success?
 Working hard and being good with people are the two most favourable paths.

-Aussies are also conflicted when it comes to prioritisation.
+Aussies are also conflicted about prioritisation.
 Living in the now (44%) is secondary to saving for the future (56%), earning more money (43%) is less important than having a better work/life balance (57%) and job security (58%) outweighs the freedom of owning your own business (42%).

 Bettering personal health and fitness is the number one goal for Australians moving forward.